madpang/pd-vnc-in-docker/README.txt

 Possible color depth for VNC is 8, 16, 24, 32.
 The first two---8 bit and 16 bit---are for legacy systems and are not recommended for modern use.
-Most VNC clients does not support alpha channel, so 24 bit (true RGB) is the common choice.
+Most VNC clients do not support alpha channel, so 24 bit (true RGB) is the common choice.